Kick-start your turnaround with HoTT-analyses

 For now and in the future

 The observations, analysis and recommendations ultimately result in efficiency improvements, which lead to cost reductions and a shorter turnaround time.
-This often happens during the turnaround in question, but it will certainly be apparent in a subsequent turnaround.
+This typically happens during the turnaround in question, but it will certainly be apparent in a subsequent turnaround.
 The data are also valuable in the context of benchmarking.

 Moreover, in practically all cases there are positive ‘side effects’, for example because unsafe situations that could be improved are also noticed during the observations.
 A further factor that should not be underestimated is the pleasure that the employees have in their work.
 If they can get to work with the right materials, tools, colleagues and work instructions, this will have a motivating effect.
 The whole ‘HoTT’ process may also result in supervisors taking suggestions for improvements from the shop floor more seriously.
 This recognition may also result in greater motivation and more people making suggestions for improvement.